DevExpress-Examples/web-reporting-integrate-ai-assistant/README.md

 - **Data Analysis Assistant**: An assistant for the DevExpress *Web Document Viewer*.
 This assistant analyzes report content and answers questions related to information within the report.
 - **UI Assistant**: An assistant for the DevExpress *Web Report Designer*.
 This assistant explains how to use the Designer UI to accomplish various tasks.
 Responses are based on information from [end-user documentation](https://github.com/DevExpress/dotnet-eud) for DevExpress Web Reporting components.

+> [!Note]
+> We use the following versions of the `Microsoft.Extensions.AI.*` libraries in our source code:
+>
+> v24.2.6+ | **9.3.0-preview.1.25161.3**
+>
+> We do not guarantee compatibility or correct operation with higher versions.
+Refer to the following announcement for additional information: [Microsoft.Extensions.AI.Abstractions NuGet Package Version Upgrade in v24.2.6](https://community.devexpress.com/blogs/news/archive/2025/03/12/important-announcement-microsoft-extensions-ai-abstractions-nuget-package-version-upgrade.aspx).

 **Please note that AI Assistant initialization takes time.
 The assistant tab appears once Microsoft Azure scans the source document on the server side.**

 ## Implementation Details